Aircloak/aircloak/cloak/docs/attacks.md

 The cloak does not anonymize non-personal tables.
 Therefore, analysts are allowed to see the complete tables.
 The cloak allows JOIN, but with strict limitations.
 Without these limitations, an analyst could potentially exploit knowledge of non-personal tables to generate multiple samples and average away noise.

 A typical non-personal table might contain a numeric identifier and a text field.
-For instance, a `product_name` table might have columns `product_id` and `name`.
+For instance, a `product_names` table might have columns `product_id` and `name`.
 This table is non-personal because it contains no user information.
 It may be linked to for instance a `purchases` table with the `product_id` as key.

 Suppose an analyst wished to remove noise associated with the condition `age = 20`, and there are multiple non-personal tables of various sorts.
 The analyst could then build a set of queries with different `JOIN` conditions as follows:

 ```
 JOIN (...)
-ON users.age = product_name.id - 28788 WHERE product_name.value = 'Juice Squeezer'
+ON users.age = product_names.id - 28788 WHERE product_names.value = 'Juice Squeezer'
 JOIN (...)
 ON users.age = error_codes.id - 232 WHERE error_codes.value = 'Bad Input'
 JOIN (...)
 ON users.age = cc_types.id + 16 WHERE cc_types.value = 'VISA'
 etc.